 Anyway, despite having the same bogeymen this is quite different to Tombs, it’s a much faster paced film for a start, the first movie being pretty slow [though not always in a bad way].
-Instead of turning up for two long sequences, here the Blind Dead are revived about a quarter of the way through and are then on show for much of the rest of the film.
-This is both good and bad-they’re terrific menaces, especially with that chanting music and jingling sound effects, but are perhaps less frightening in this film because they are on show so much.
+Instead of turning up for two long sequences, here the Blind Dead are revived about a quarter of the way through and are then present for much of the rest of the film.
+This is both good and bad they’re terrific menaces, especially with that chanting music and jingling sound effects, but are perhaps less frightening in this film because they are on show so much.
 The sequences of the Blind Dead hacking their way through tons of villagers get a little repetitive and director Amando De Ossorio tries to cover up his tiny budget by frenzied cutting, but for much of the time all you see are arms waving swords and these scenes just don’t work that well.

 Far more effective are some of the smaller scale sequences, such as a really nail biting bit when the nasty Mayor tries to escape using a young girl as bait, and there’s one rather poetic scene near the end when some people are escaping through the village by early daylight, trying not to make a sound and the Templars are standing still like creepy statues, a really atmospheric and also extremely suspenseful scene.
 As with the previous film, De Ossorio shows great talent in a lot of scenes, but then falls down on occasion and you get another totally unneccessary rape scene [although tamer and not ‘finished’], while the acting, though better than that of Tombs, still isn’t that great, a particular shame when there are a lot more characters.
 You don’t really give a damn about the film’s love triangle either, though it’s not given much screen time.
 The gore opens well with a horrid eye burning and continues with a heart ripping, but after that it’s just quick and unconvincing arm loppings and beheadings and the like, nothing at all shocking.